jeremyherbert/simplehdlc/README.md

 Depending on which functions you are expecting to call, some of these callbacks will be unused and can be set to `NULL`.
 If you are not using the encode to callback functionality, both `tx_byte_callback` and `tx_flush_buffer_callback` can be set to `NULL`.
 If you are not using the parsing functionality, `rx_packet_callback` can be set to `NULL`.
 All three callbacks allow some opaque user data to be passed to the callback function via `user_ptr`.

-Once the structure is appropriately populated, call the `simplehdlc_init` function to initialise a `simplehdlc_context_t` structure:
+Once the callback structure is appropriately populated, call the `simplehdlc_init` function to initialise a `simplehdlc_context_t` structure:

 ```c
 void simplehdlc_init(simplehdlc_context_t *context, uint8_t *parse_buffer, size_t parse_buffer_len, const simplehdlc_callbacks_t *callbacks, void *user_ptr)